All Products

 Important

-Hologres V2.0 and later optimizes the UPDATE_TABLE_PROPERTY syntax.
-If you run the following statement, the table's dictionary_encoding_columns property remains unchanged.
-In versions earlier than Hologres V2.0, this statement clears the table's dictionary_encoding_columns property.
+Starting from Hologres V2.0, the UPDATE_TABLE_PROPERTY syntax is optimized.
+When you run the following statement, the dictionary_encoding_columns property of the table remains unchanged.
+In versions earlier than Hologres V2.0, the dictionary_encoding_columns property of the table is cleared.

 CALL UPDATE_TABLE_PROPERTY('<table_name>','dictionary_encoding_columns','');